jaantollander/SCI-C1000/content/2016-10-14-project-plan.rst

 :date: 2016-10-14
 :slug: project-plan
 :tags: Week 2, project plan
-:authors: Jaan Tollander de Balsch
+:authors: Jaan Tollander de Balsch; Aapo Haavisto; Antti Karkinen; Misamatti Koistinen; Lauri Seppäläinen; Juhani Sipilä; Markus Tyrkkö,

 Introduction
 ------------
 .. figure:: images/2016-10-14_10-37-27.jpg
-   :figwidth: 90%
+   :figwidth: 100%
    :alt: pöhinä_garages

 For outdoor use GPS (Global Positioning System) developed by USA has established itself as a standard for locating objects and people.
 Unfortunately indoors GPS does not often work and the accuracy is not enough for many applications.
 There are many alternative methods for indoor navigation that are based on different technologies such as Wi-Fi station triangulation or fingerprint locating or observing Earth's magnetic field.
 However, the lack of unified wireless infrastructure and standardisation interferes suitability of these technologies.